Jayaranjani/messenger-authentication-okta-integration-blueprint/blueprint/index.md

 ### Set up Okta

-1. Log in to your Okta Developer edition account.
+1. Log in to your Okta Developer Edition account.
 2. In the left panel, click **Applications > Applications**.
 3. Click **Create App Integration**.